gpitt71/conditional-aj-reserving/README.md

 # Individual claims reserving using the Aalen-Johansen estimator

-This repository contains the code to replicate the manuscript INDIVIDUAL CLAIMS RESERVING USING THE AALEN-JOHANSEN ESTIMATOR.
+This repository contains the code to replicate the manuscript [Individual claims reserving using the Aalen-Johansen estimator](https://arxiv.org/submit/5231629).

 The replication material is organized as described in this file and it can be used for replicating exactly the results of our manuscript.